pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 local-stratum = <stratum>
 ```

-Broadcast mode is not currently supported in ntpd-rs.
-If this is used in your current setup, configuring the ntp server via dhcp instead may be an alternative.
+Broadcast mode is not supported in ntpd-rs.
+If this is used in your current setup, configuring the NTP server via DHCP instead may be an alternative.
+Note that using broadcast mode may leave you more vulnerable to security issues.

 ## Non-supported features